codemix/oauth2yii/README.md

 OAuth2 works.
 You can read all the details in [RFC 6749](http://tools.ietf.org/html/rfc6749) but for a quick start we try to explain the main concepts here.

-The main idea is that a *resource owner* (a.k.a. end user) hosts some data at a *server*, and can grant permission to a *client* (a.k.a. a third party) to access this data or parts of it.
+The main idea is that a **resource owner** (a.k.a. end user) hosts some data at a **server**, and can grant permission to a **client** (a.k.a. a third party) to access this data or parts of it.
-Therefore the client can obtain an *access token* which represents this permission.
+Therefore the client can obtain an **access token** which represents this permission.

 So we have three roles involved:

- * **User** the end user that has a username and password at the server
+ * **User**: The end user that has a `username` and `password` at the server.
- * **Server** a website where the end user has an account and stored data
+ * **Server**: A website where the end user has an account and stored data.
- * **Client** a third party website that wants to access user data from the server.
+ * **Client**: A third party website that wants to access user data from the server.
-   Clients have to register with the server first and receive a client_id and client_secret.
+   Clients have to register with the server first and receive a `client_id` and `client_secret`.

-OAuth2 mainly defines four differnet flows for how to get an access token which are supported by this extension.
+OAuth2 mainly defines four different flows for how to get an access token which are supported by this extension.

-## Authorization Code
+## 1. Authorization Code

-This is the famous "Login with your FB account" type: A client site wants to authenticate its users through another server and maybe also access the users data on that other website.
+This is the famous *"Login with your FB account"* type: A client site wants to authenticate its users through another server and access the users data on that other website.

 The basic flow here is: